Flexibility and Mobility

 1. Static Stretching:

-Static stretching involves holding a stretch for a period of time, typically 15-60 seconds.
-It is effective for lengthening muscles and improving flexibility.
+Static stretching is the holding of a stretch for a period of time, usually 15-60 seconds.
+It is good for lengthening muscles and improving flexibility.
 Examples include hamstring stretches, quadriceps stretches, and shoulder stretches.

 2. Dynamic Stretching: